leonhsu95/team-profile/README.md

 ## Tests

 This project can be tested with [JS Validation Service](https://jshint.com/).
-The Inquirer Package can tested further, please refer to documentation at [npm Inquirer](https://www.npmjs.com/package/inquirer).
+The Inquirer Package can tested further, please refer to documentation at [npm Inquirer](https://www.npmjs.com/package/inquirer) and [npm nodemon](https://www.npmjs.com/package/nodemon).